 Ingredients for Cod Ukha

-Tomatoes – Optional, but they offer acidity and balance.
-They bring a lovely brightness to the soup.
+- Tomatoes – Optional, but they add a gentle tang and a hint of colour to the finished bowl.

 This ukha recipe is super simple, even for beginners.
 Just four steps and a few cooking tips are all you need: